moccalotto/kaos/_campaign/geography.md

 * $$$ CITIES IN THE MOUNTAINS

 ### Arios
-Arios, the "capital" of Arion, is technically not a real city in the sence that it did not develop organically by settlers; it was created by all the cities in the Alliance of Arion to house the Ministers and Masters of Arion so that not one single city could be said to have more power than the others.
+Arios, the "capital" of Arion, is technically not a real city in the sense that it did not develop organically by settlers; it was created by all the cities in the Alliance of Arion to house the Ministers and Masters of Arion so that not one single city could be said to have more power than the others.